IBM-Cloud/terraform-provider-ibm/examples/ibm-cis/README.md

 The following variables need to be set in the `terraform.tf` file before use

-* `iaas_classic_username` is an Infrastructure user name.
+* `softlayer_username` is an Infrastructure user name.
 Go to https://control.bluemix.net/account/user/profile, scroll down, and check API Username.
-* `iaas_classic_api_key` is an Infrastructure API Key.
+* `softlayer_api_key` is an Infrastructure API Key.
 Go to https://control.bluemix.net/account/user/profile, scroll down, and check Authentication Key.
 * `ibmcloud_api_key` - An API key for IBM Cloud services.
 If you don't have one already, go to https://cloud.ibm.com/iam/#/apikeys and create a new key.